MetPX/sarracenia/docs/source/Contribution/Development.rst

 sr_insects Tests Description
 ----------------------------

-Before committing code to the main branch, as a Quality Assurance measure, one should run all available self-tests.
+Before committing code to the stable branch, as a Quality Assurance measure, one should run all available self-tests.
 It is assumed that the specific changes in the code have already been unit tested.
 Please add self-tests as appropriate to this process to reflect the new ones.
 Generally speaking one should solve problems at the first test that fails as each test